Understanding Complex Post-Traumatic Disorder & How To Seek Treatment Online

 Is Complex PTSD serious?

 C-PTSD can be a life-threatening condition.
 Because people with C-PTSD struggle to process trauma and stress, they are often more susceptible to suicidal thoughts and substance abuse.
-The condition also causes dissociation, which is similar to borderline personality disorder but results from the brain attempting to protect itself from traumatic memories.
 This leads to what is essentially an anxiety disorder: the inability to process stress and a highly dysregulated mood.

 Is Complex PTSD worse than PTSD?